-If you have been injured, we may be able to help you recover mounting medical bills, wage loss and compensation for your pain and suffering.
-Please call our Lakeland office now or simply complete our Free Case Review Form.
+We can help you recover from mounting medical bills, wage loss, and pain and suffering from your injuries.
+Please call our Lakeland office now or simply complete our Free Case Review form.

-How Much Does a Personal Injury Attorney Costs?
+- How Much Does a Personal Injury Attorney Cost?

-At the Fernandez Firm Accident Injury Attorneys, our attorneys work on a contingency-fee basis.
-That simply means you pay nothing to retain our legal services and we do not receive any attorneys’ fees or costs unless we win your case.
-That’s why our firm motto is “We don’t Get Paid Unless We Win, and We Want to Win!”
+At the Fernandez Firm Accident Injury Attorneys, our legal team works on a contingency-fee-basis.
+You pay nothing to retain our legal services, and we do not receive any fees or costs unless we win your case.
+Our firm motto is “We don’t get paid unless we win, and we want to win!”

-Our attorneys’ fees are a percentage of your total recovery; we do not charge for our time, we do not charge for legal consultations.
-As a result, you get full access to our years of experience and superior legal resources, without any additional strain on your family or personal finances.
+Our fees are a percentage of your total recovery – we do not charge for our time or legal consultations.
+As a result, you get full access to our years of experience and superior legal resources without any additional strain on your family or personal finances.
 To find out if you have a case, please contact our Lakeland office today.